 Welcome to the Maine Conference, United Church of Christ!

-We are 160 congregations spread throughout the state of Maine.
+We are 154 congregations spread throughout ordertramadol the state of Maine.
 We gather in large Cathedral-like churches with sizable congregations, and we unite in the Meeting Houses of small rural communities.
-On Sundays we will hear from our Sanctuaries traditional hymns as well as contemporary Christian music.
-From our pulpits we will hear Good News preached which can comfort our souls, prick our conscience, and provoke deep spiritual reflection.
-We are a Christian community of faith--all 25,000 of us.
+On Sundays we will hear from our sanctuaries traditional hymns as well as contemporary Christian music.
+From our pulpits we will hear Good News preached that can comfort our souls, prick our conscience, and provoke deep spiritual reflection.
+We are a Christian community of faith – all 16,000 of us.

-The Conference is served by a Conference Minister and two Associate Conference Ministers."
-The Conference Ministry staff provide service and support to ministers and congregations throughout the state.
-However, in the areas of ministerial search and call, conflict mediation, and Church and Ministry issues, they divide the Conference geographically; Rev. Susie Craig works with the Kennebec Valley, Hancock-Waldo, MidCoast, and York Associatons, while Rev. Rick Cowles works with the Cumberland, Franklin and Oxford-Union Associations and Rev. Darren Morgan works with the Penobscot-Piscataquis, Aroostook and Washington Associations.
+The Conference is served by a Conference Minister and an Associate Conference Minister.
+Currently, the Conference Ministry staff provide service and support to ministers and congregations throughout the state.
+However, in the areas of ministerial search and call, conflict mediation, and Committee on Ministry issues, they divide the Conference geographically.

-The Conference is also served by a competent staff, including: Mark Schussler, Business Manager; Beth Campbell, Ministries Assistant; Anne Hodgman, Resource Center Director; Heidi Bennett, Adminstration and Finance Assistant; and Bryan Breault, Director of Outdoor Ministries, Rev. Mollie Landers Associate Director of Outdoor Ministries and Karen Steelhammer, Administrative Assistant of Outdoor Ministries..
+The Conference is also served by a competent administrative, program, and support staff, including: Mark Schussler, Business Manager; Anne Hodgman, Executive Assistant, Resource Center Director, and Accounting Assistant; Renita Dehais, Treasury Assistant; Rev. Bob Ross, Director of the Maine School of Ministry; (vacant), Director of Outdoor Ministries; and Karen Steelhammer, Administrative Assistant of Outdoor Ministries.
 Each and every staff member of the Maine Conference UCC serves the churches, the Associations, and Jesus Christ.

 Blessings upon you and your congregation as we share in our common ministry.